Kolyn090/ice-Queb/README.md

 ### Step 2

-For Mac User, run the app by using the following command:
+For Unix Base Users (Linux and Mac), run the app by using the following command:

 ```bash
 ./run.sh https://api.icequeb.site
 ```

-For Windows User, run the app by using the following command:
+For Windows Users, run the app by using the following command:

 ```powershell
 ./run.ps1 https://api.icequeb.site